asmithdigital/raads-digital/_components/date-picker.md

 ## Behaviour

 1. The error must not be shown when the user is tabbing between the day, month and year inputs.
-1. Only trigger validation when the user moves focus away from all three inputs (see [FocusEvent.relatedTarget](https://developer.mozilla.org/en-US/docs/Web/API/FocusEvent/relatedTarget)).
+1. Only trigger validation when the user moves focus away from all three inputs.
+Consider using `FocusEvent.relatedTarget`./ (see [MDN web docs FocusEvent.relatedTarget](https://developer.mozilla.org/en-US/docs/Web/API/FocusEvent/relatedTarget)).
-.

 ## Accessibility